Output menu overhaul 1.5.0-0 release notes

-- The window size of the output menu used to jump all over the place.
+- The window size of the output menu is used to jump all over the place.
 The UI should be more consistent as of this update.

 Trimming the behemoths

 Specific code files have been growing beyond their initial goal.
 One of my files of shame has been the form builder file.
 This used to be a single class responsible for generating the UI of 90% of the menus.
 This resulted in a file bigger than 1000 lines of code.
-I’ve trimmed off all the output menu logic for this first iteration into bite-sized classes.
+I've trimmed off all the output menu logic for this first iteration into bite-sized classes.
 This makes it easier to locate and maintain the code for myself and others.
-By doing this trimming, I’ve encountered a giant pile of redundant or duplicate code snippets.
-I’m aiming to work my way through all the menus to ensure a cleaner and less bug-prone environment.
+By doing this trimming, I've encountered a giant pile of redundant or duplicate code snippets.
+I'm working my way through all the menus to ensure a cleaner and less bug-prone environment.